-Why Soy Formula is So Dangerous for Babies
+The Three Reasons Why Soy Formula is So Bad for Babies

-The primary problems with soy protein found in non-dairy commercial formulas are threefold: trypsin inhibitors, phytic acid and worst of all: phytoestrogens.
+The primary problems with soy protein found in non-dairy commercial formulas are threefold: trypsin inhibitors, phytic acid, and phytoestrogens.

-Trypsin inhibitors are proteins found in plentiful amounts in soybeans that inhibit digestion and absorption of nutrients.
-They are large in size and require application of high heat for appreciable periods of time to neutralize.
+These are proteins found in plentiful amounts in soybeans that inhibit digestion and absorption of nutrients.
+They are large in size and require the application of high heat for appreciable periods of time to neutralize.

 Phytic acid is an organic acid, which like trypsin inhibitors, is present in large amounts in soybeans.
-Phytic acid is present in the outer portion of all seeds and blocks the absorption of critical minerals like calcium, magnesium, iron and particularly zinc.
+Phytates are present in the outer portion of all seeds and block the absorption of critical minerals like calcium, magnesium, iron and particularly zinc.
 Phytic acid is also extremely irritating to the digestive tract.

-Unlike other seeds, soybeans have extremely high amounts of a type of phytic acid that is particularly resistant to deactivation.
+Unlike other seeds, soybeans have extremely high amounts of a type of phytic acid.
+This anti-nutrient is particularly resistant to deactivation.
 Researchers testing soy formula in 1967 found that soy formula caused zinc deficiency in every single infant who received it.
 Again, this is due to the mineral blocking effect of phytates within the digestive system.

-Phytoestrogens or isoflavones represent the most serious problem with soy infant formula.
-These estrogen-like compounds have the potential to disrupt baby’s hormonal system for life.
+Phytoestrogens represent the most serious problem with soy infant formula.
+These estrogen-like compounds have the potential to disrupt the baby’s hormonal system for life.

 According to the Weston A. Price Foundation: